Categorical models for path spaces: Algebraic models for the path category

-\begin{Rem} Categorical coalgebras are special types of pointed curved coalgebras as defined in \cite{holstein-lazarev}.
+\begin{Rem} When $R$ is a field, categorical coalgebras are special types of \textit{pointed curved coalgebras} as defined in \cite{holstein-lazarev}.
 A pointed curved coalgebra is a curved coalgebra whose coradical is a direct sum of copies of $R$ together with the structure of a splitting of the coradical satisfying certain properties.
 In the case of categorical coalgebras, we have a unique splitting given by the projection map $\epsilon: C \to C_0.$

 \end{Rem}